 What advice would you give to a student with the dream to study abroad?

-“Keep all your ducks in a row.
+“Keep all your ducks in a row when preparing.
 Make sure that you are on top of everything, from paperwork to finances.
 At the end of the day, you’re the one making the trip, so it’s your responsibility to get everything completed on time.
 That being said, there are resources for you to utilize at your university.
 Please take advantage of them.
 Asking for help can be so relieving, especially when you’re feeling overwhelmed.
 Also, look in every nook and cranny for scholarships.
 They can be in the most unexpected places.
-Try your foreign university and your domestic one, as well as some foreign and domestic companies.”
+Try your foreign university and your domestic one, as well as some foreign and domestic companies.
+Studying abroad in Seoul, South Korea was a trip well worth it.”